poga/KubeScript/README.md

 }
 ```

-* `kubescript.prefix`: The string to prepend to your application's docker image name.
+* `KubeScript.prefix`: The string to prepend to your application's docker image name.
 This is for pushing your image to the correct registry, such as [Google Container Registry](https://cloud.google.com/container-registry/).
-* `kubescript.dependencies`: The microservices your application depends on.
+* `KubeScript.dependencies`: The microservices your application depends on.
 The key is the corresponding docker image name.
 The value includes:
   * `version`: The version you want to use.
 KubeScript will look for image with specified version tag.
   * `ports`: The service's exposed port.
 KubeScript will try to find the `EXPOSE` port via inspecting the docker image by default.